maximelassiaz/weather-react-app/README.md

 **Weather React App** is a simple weather app made with React.js.

+It uses the [OpenWeatherMap API](https://openweathermap.org/) to fetch weather data.

 It includes the following features :
 * Show current weather
 * Show hourly forecast for the next 24 hours